 Did you know that the masks are also custom made for each actor playing the Phantom?
 Since everyone’s face is different, over 300 masks have been constructed for Broadway’s various Phantoms.
 In addition, the reason the phantom’s mask partially covers his face is because performing the intense role with a full-face mask proved to be too difficult.
 Therefore, the half mask has since become an iconic symbol for the Phantom.

 Moreover, the Phantom of the Opera is definitely a mega hit and is currently in its 32nd year on Broadway.
 Also, it’s the only show to have reached 10,000 performances on Broadway.
-If you would like to read 15 interesting facts about this Broadway hit, check this link – 15 Facts about Phantom of the Opera.
-Or listen Masquerade / Why So Silent?
+If you would like to listen to some interesting facts about this Broadway hit, listen to Masquerade / Why So Silent?